Back to home page click here

 - Be challenging of the seemingly convincing comment "There is no alternative".
 There is always an alternative - even if it is simply doing nothing and waiting to see what happens.
 In fact, usually there is more than one alternative - in which case technically you do not have alternatives but choices (because the word 'alternative' comes from the Latin word 'alter' which means the other).
 The other choices might be more expensive or less effective but they should be considered before deciding on the 'best' choice which should be presented in that manner and not as the only choice.

-- Beware of groupthink.
-You can be seduced by this at any time, but especially if you are a member of a close-knit group of people where there is a strong sense of loyalty to the group, deference to an authority figure within the group, and a demonised view of those outside the group.
+- Beware of peer group pressure or groupthink.
+In the 1950s, the social scientist Solomon Asch conducted a famous series of experiments which demonstrated the degree to which an individual's judgement and opinions can be influenced by the majority group [for information on the Asch conformity experiments click here].
+This is the case even when the individual knows that his view is factually incorrect or his action is morally wrong.
+You can be seduced by this kind of pressure - consciously or unconsciuously - at any time, but especially if you are a member of a close-knit group of people where there is a strong sense of loyalty to the group, deference to an authority figure within the group, and a demonised view of those outside the group.
 Many believe that a version of groupthink among the advisers to President George W Bush led to the deeply flawed decision to invade Iraq in 2003.
 The Independent Evaluation Office (IEO) of the International Monetary Fund (IMF) identified groupthink as a major factor in its official report on why the IMF did not forsee the coming international financial crisis of 2007-2008.
 Remember the story of the little boy who was the only one brave enought to point out that the emperor had no clothes?
 It is amazing how very senior and very intelligent people can collectively delude themselves about something - for instance, that a particular policy is working when so much evidence shows that it is not (the war on drugs?).

 - Beware of anecdotes.
 People sometimes talk of "anecdotal evidence", but really this is an oxymoron.
 An anecdote is not evidence - at best, it is one person's experience and, at worst, it is simply unsubstantiated rumour.
 One of your friends may have had a poor holiday in India which might be interesting but is unlikely to be conclusive of what others might expect.
 India is a massive country, it has millions of visitors a year, your friend's experience might have been years ago or be more to do with the travel company than the country.
 Check the information on India on independent travel guides and surveys before making a more informed and balanced judgement.